 Guide to self-invested personal pensions (SIPPS)

 Pensions were created to help us save for retirement.
-But most traditional personal pensions don't give you the flexibility to invest where you want to.
+But many traditional personal pensions don't give you the flexibility to invest where you want to.
 This guide is not personal advice, but you'll learn:

 - How SIPPs work